ksator/netbox_automation/README.md

 This repository doesnt install Netbox.
 You still need to install Netbox yourself.

+This repository has been tested using:
+- Ubuntu 16.04
+- Python 2.7
+- Netbox v2.2.9

 ## How to use this repo

 The steps are: